SHIELD: Evaluation and Defense Strategies for Copyright Compliance in LLM Text Generation: The Framework

 \subsection{The \FrameworkName~Defense Mechanism}

 \paragraph{Overview} In this paper, we aim to prevent copyright infringement in LLMs without retraining or fine-tuning.
 The MemFree method~\cite{ippolito2022preventing}, which modifies model logits by an N-Gram model during decoding, effectively prevents the generation of copyrighted text.
 However, while the N-Gram language model ensures outputs do not contain verbatim copyrighted text, it may produce unrelated content, failing to meet user expectations for copyright-related prompts.
 Our goal is that, if a prompt requests verbatim copyrighted text, the LLM should refuse and warn the user.
 On the other hand, if the prompt is not related to copyrighted text, the LLM should generate text as usual.
 To this end, we introduce an Agent-based defense mechanism that utilizes tools and web services to verify the copyright status of prompts.
 This mechanism guides LLMs to generate relevant text that avoids copyrighted material.
-Like MemFree, our agent leverages the N-Gram language model.
-The Agent-based defense mechanism consists of three main components.
+The Agent-based defense mechanism consists of three main components, as shown in Figure~\ref{fig:agent_framework}.
 They are detailed as follows:

+\begin{itemize}[topsep=0pt,itemsep=0pt,parsep=0pt,partopsep=0pt,leftmargin=*] \item \textbf{Copyright Material Detector} is used to detect the presence of copyrighted text in the generated output.
+It identifies the material in the prompt that is copyrighted and requires verification. \item \textbf{Copyright Status Verifier} is used to call web services to verify the copyright status of the material detected by the detector, resulting in different actions based on the status. \item \textbf{Copyright Status Guide} is responsible for guiding the LLMs to generate text that is related to the prompt and does not contain copyrighted text.
+Based on the verifier's output, the guide provides additional context to the LLMs to generate text that avoids copyrighted material. \end{itemize}

+\paragraph{N-Gram Recap} Like MemFree, our agent leverages the N-Gram language model.
+Given a corpus of copyrighted text $C$, the N-Gram language model trained on $C$ calculates the probability of a given text $T$ by:

+where $w_i$ is the $i$-th word in the text $T$ and $n$ is the order of the N-Gram language model.

+In MemFree, the N-Gram language model is directly applied in the generation process of LLMs.
+In contrast, our Agent-based defense mechanism uses the N-Gram language model to detect the presence of copyrighted text in the generated output and guide the LLMs to generate text that is related to the prompt and does not contain copyrighted text.